-- Make sure the components are clean and free of damage. - Store the components in a cool, clean, dry room. - After you have made sure everything is present and in good condition, keep the components in their original packaging as long as possible
+- Make sure the components are clean and free of damage. - Store the components in a cool, clean, dry room. - Keep all system components in their original packaging as long as possible

 Approval of Components

 Limit Controls & Safety Equipment

 All limit controls and safety equipment must comply with all applicable local codes and/or standards and must be listed for combustion safety by an independent testing agency.
 Typical application examples include: